lara-gomez/61040-portfolio/assignments/assignment1.md

 2. Interests Tracking: Keep track of all your hobbies in interests to have better recommendations on the discovery page.
 These should be prompted to select at the beginning of account creation, but can be modified at any time.

 3. Past attended events and reviews: Review all of the events that you have attended.
 Other users and event organizers can access these reviews, which can be posted anonymously.
 Post about the quality of the event and give any feedback.
-This is useful for recommedning future events for you to attend.
+This is useful for recommending future events for you to attend.

 ### Find Dinner Party Theme and Menu
 1. Theme Suggestions: Generate themes either randomly or based on the success of past dinner party themes.
 Can be suggested on the basis of desired recipes, or through given words and phrases that are input.
 Guests should also be able to suggest themes for the host to try.